If you have focused all your retirement planning energy on your 401(k) account, you may be missing a key piece of the puzzle: Social Security.

 The size of your Social Security benefit checks is generally decided by a formula that is effectively based on your 35 highest-earning years of work.
 If you work for fewer than 35 years, the formula uses zeros for the missing years’ earnings.

 Years of zero earnings will lower your benefits.
-So, at least work for 35 years before you stop working.
+So, work at least 35 years before you stop working.

 12. Watch out for taxes

 If your only income in retirement will be from Social Security, you probably won’t have to worry about paying income taxes.
-But if you have income from other sources, you can be taxed on up to 85% of your benefits.
+But if you have income from other sources, up to 85% of your Social Security benefits may be taxable.

 Some ways of reducing your federal income tax bill in retirement might be to choose investments that would lower your tax liability or reduce your spending to draw less income from your retirement savings each year.